1. What’s your story? Where are you from?

 It’s materialistic.
-I would say it’s not about aesthetic, but about artistic component generated from essential pragmatic.
-There is some lifeless thing that was made by someone, which i have to kinda revive and eulogize with poetic entourage.
-One day I draw some primitive palms to add them to african styled bag.
-On the other day I sketch circles around geometrical heels.
+I would say it’s not about aesthetics, but about artistic component generated from essential pragmatic.
+There is some lifeless thing that was made by someone, which I have to kinda revive and eulogize with a poetic entourage.
+One day I draw some primitive palms to add them to an African styled bag.
+On the other day, I sketch circles around geometrical heels.

 3. What is your favourite medium and why?

 Collage seems to be the most suitable art tool for me.
 It gives the maximum freedom and opportunity to overcome almost every physical and cultural convention.
 I mean, photography can’t let you make a ring and a man the same size and put them together.
 Classical painting is made in a classical way with oil paint and without paper fragments and pieces of 3d objects.
 All in all, collage is a kind of mighty mixer that can absorb antique statue, glitter jacket and mash it into something really new and complete.

 It’s a combination of dull arithmetical procedures.
 Let’s take work “My failed Math Exam” as an example.